nightroman/FarNet/PowerShellFar/README.md

 - `[Up]`, `[Down]`, `[PgUp]`, `[PgDn]`, `[F2]`, `[F3]`, `[F4]`, `[CtrlO]`, `[CtrlF1]`, `[CtrlF2]`

-    These keys are sent to the active panel for navigation, edit/view, hide/show.
+    These keys are sent to panels for navigation, edit/view, hide/show.

 **Custom command prompt**

-Like in the PowerShell console, the command prompt is defined by the function `prompt`, either default or custom in the profile. `prompt` normally returns text.
-It can use `Write-Host` for colors but this text is printed before the command line.
+Like in the PowerShell console, the command prompt is defined by the function `prompt`, either default or custom in the profile. `prompt` normally returns one line text.
+It may also use `Write-Host` for multiline prompt, with colors.

 **Commands opening panels**